New York Diaries: Hudson

 To eat at the Restaurant it is highly recommended to have a reservation, the cafe does not take reservations so be prepared to wait, and the speakeasy/lounge opens at 4pm on the weekdays and 3pm on the weekends.

-I only ate at the cafe when I visited but I am dying to go back to dine and have a drink in their lounge.
-The whole establishment gives me a very 1920s feel tied with a wonderful elegance that just makes you just feel fancy.
+The whole establishment gives me a very 1920s feel tied with a wonderful elegance that just makes you feel fancy.

 At the cafe, you must order the doubled-baked pistachio croissant.
 Words can not describe how amazing this croissant is.
 It has the perfect balance of butteriness combined with flakiness with the perfect flavoring of pistachio.
 I literally dream about this croissant.